To make an appointment, please contact Dianne Schuin email@example.com

 Resource consents lapse five years after the date they commence unless the consent is given effect to before then.
 The consent authority can extend th...

-Government confirms commitment to reform the resource management system
+Government confirms commitment to resource management reform

 The Government confirmed on 10 February 2021 that it will repeal the Resource Management Act 1991 (RMA) during the current parliamentary term and repl...